Garden International School: Primary school

 Garden International School's Primary School provides an international curriculum based on the National Curriculum for England and Wales.
 Science, History, Geography and PSHE (Personal, Social and Health Education) are taught by classroom teachers, alongside specialist teachers supporting the teaching of Art, Design and Technology, Music, ICT, Physical Education and Modern Foreign Languages.

 Secondary school

 GIS' Secondary School students follow a full range of courses leading to International General Certificate of Secondary Education (IGCSE) Examinations.
 The Key Stage 3 programme is based upon the English National Curriculum, with modifications to suit the school's context.

 The school offers University of Cambridge International Examinations, with students sitting the majority of IGCSE examinations at the end of Year 11.
 At Sixth Form, the school offers AS & A-Level (both Cambridge International Examinations & Edexcel) courses. which are supplemented by bespoke subject electives and a summer professional internship programme, THRIVE.

 In recent years, some subjects have chosen to take Edexcel in place of CIE, such as GCSE PE, A-Level Mathematics, Drama & Theatre Studies and Psychology.

 In terms of academic performance, GIS' Secondary School is one of Asia's top performing international schools, with the majority of graduates going to the world's top 100 universities.

-Staff

-The Principal of Garden International School is Peter J. Derby-Crook MBE.
-The Head of Secondary is Amy Ward and the Head of Primary is Nicola Nelson.

-The school employs over 81% of expatriate teachers, mostly originating from the UK.

-In addition to the large academic body, the school also employs administrative staff, specialist sport coaches, counsellors and student service staff.